rickballard/CoCiviumBackUp/insights/inadequacy-of-words.md

 A person is a song.
 A society is a symphony — or a cacophony, if its instruments cannot hear each other.

-Civium is an orchestrator.
+CoCivium is an orchestrator.
 Not a conductor.
 Not a king.

 It listens.
 It aligns.